You want smart political talk without the meltdowns?

 Keith, how are things looking on the ground there?

-It was uh nice and fast, Sean.
+It was nice and fast, Sean.

-I mean, it took me two minutes from the time I entered polling to cast my ballot and walking out.
+I mean, it took me two minutes from the time I entered polling to cast my ballot and walking out less than two minutes to cast my vote today.

-And uh now what is it usually that way or is that unusual?
+Now, is it usually that way or is that unusual?

-Uh they've sped it up since the uh you know the racist voting law took place, and it's faster now because now they have multiple voting locations within the county, so it's far faster than it used to be.
+They've sped it up since the racist voting law took place, and it's faster now because now they have multiple voting locations within the county.

-Yes, sir, that exact one.
+That exact one.

 Do you get any feel on the ground?

-Get any feel on the ground how you think this is going to turn out.
+Get any feel on the ground how you think this is going to turn out?

 And he voted to end that.